emanpecson/Algorithm-Demonstrator/README.md

 Algorithms at their surface can be very intimidating and complex to understnad.
 But with this program, users can get a slower, detailed walkthrough of the ins and outs of some of the most important computer science algorithms.

+To test out the program.
+Run the makefile and type ./main into the commandline.